dielozmor/stock-price-prediction/README.md

 - Predict next-day closing stock prices using linear regression.
 - Support dynamic stock selection with TSLA as the initial stock.
-- Build an automated pipeline for data retrieval, processing, and modeling.
+- Build an automated pipeline for data retrieval, processing, modeling, prediction, and reporting.
-- Generate detailed evaluation reports to assess model performance.
+- Generate detailed evaluation reports (PDF) to assess model performance.

 ---